 For instance, the Government have agreed to a legally binding commitment to Net Zero by 2050 since this policy was published.
 However, the policy has not been reviewed and updated to reflect this legally binding commitment.

-Update 22nd July 2021 – It has been announced that the Government will not be suspending the policy whilst it is reviewed which will take a couple of years.
+22nd July 2021 – It has been announced that the Government will not be suspending the policy whilst it is reviewed which will not be completed before Spring 2023.
 This means that road projects, like LTC, can still be pushed through against the outdated policy whilst it is being reviewed.
 Transport Action Network are now considering further legal action.

 Relevance to TCAG and our fight against the proposed LTC